 Swimmers: Pack a swimsuit for your hotel or resort pool (or the Red Sea if you’re planning a trip there).
 Just don’t swim in the Nile!

 Toiletries & Medication: All of the usual toiletries & medications that we pack can be seen here: Our Packing List: Medicines & Toiletries.

-Sunscreen: The Egyptian sun is relentless!
+Sunscreen: The Egyptian sun is SO strong!
 A high SPF sunscreen is essential to ensure you don’t get fried!